Ritik1510/AmazonClone_front-end/README.md

 # Hi, I'm Ritik!! 👋🙂
-you are currently viewing my Amazon frontend clone, created using only HTML and CSS, Info about this project-
+you are currently viewing my Amazon frontend clone, created using only HTML and CSS and preview of Info about this project-

 # Nav, links and Hero Section-